 Travel is a wonderful way to grow your soul, discover novelty, and find yourself.
 The most difficult and expensive part might just be the flight, but the good news is this place HERE has some hacks that can make flying MUCH more affordable.

-Especially in these crazy times having another source of income can only be a good thing.
+Especially in these crazy times, having another source of income can only be a good thing.
+I hope this post on Peru was helpful.
+Bye for now.